jcatapang/deepdrugsearch/faq.md

 If you are not 100% satisfied with your purchase, you can submit a report stating your reason and get a decision regarding refunds upon deliberation.
 You can report a license for up to 7 days from the date you purchased it.<br>
 3. What are the available payment options?<br>
 You may purchase licenses through Paypal, credit card, or debit card.
 (MasterCard, Visa, UnionPay, American Express, Discover)

+### Features
+1. How can I suggest a feature to future versions of the software?
+You may e-mail your suggestion to leeseojun17@naver.com
+2. Feature X isn't working.
+What do I do?
+Please send a detailed report to leeseojun17@naver.com and provide screenshots/recordings.

 [Back to top](https://leeseojun17.github.io/deepdrugsearch/faq)